kud04rk/anime-renamer/README.rst

 CONTRIBUTE:
 ---------------------------
-Please buy me a coffee if you found this to be useful

 PLEASE TRY WITH ONE EPISODE BEFORE TRYING WITH COMPLETE SEREIS.(COPY FILE TO A DIFFERENT FOLDER AND TRY)

 HOW TO USE